-The program provides access to a variety of studios, including darkrooms for black and white, a lighting studio, alternative process facilities, computer laboratories with multimedia capabilities, the college's web server, and facilities of other areas in the Art Department.
-The Samuel Dorsky Museum of Art, which adjoins the Smiley Art Building, presents exhibitions of historical and contemporary importance and related interpretive programs.
-The permanent collection, numbering over 2000 objects, includes strong emphases in American, European, and Asian prints and a significant collection of photographs.
+The Samuel Dorsky Museum of Art presents exhibitions of historical and contemporary importance and related interpretive programs.
+The permanent collection, numbering more than 2,000 objects, includes strong emphases in American, European, and Asian prints and a significant collection of photographs.
 MFA and BFA students also have a unique opportunity to exhibit their final thesis exhibition at the Dorsky.